codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 Codacy calculates code coverage as follows:

--   The coverage value for each file is the percentage of coverable lines that are covered by tests in the file
+-   The coverage value for each file is the percentage of coverable lines that are covered by tests in the file.
--   A repository is considered to have acceptable coverage if the average coverage value for the files in the repository is higher than the threshold [**Coverage is under**](../../repositories-configure/adjusting-quality-settings.md#goals)
+-   A repository is considered to have acceptable coverage if the average coverage value for the files in the repository is higher than the threshold [**Coverage is under**](../../repositories-configure/adjusting-quality-settings.md#goals).
--   The coverage variation value of a commit or pull request is the number of percentage points that the coverage value for the file increased or dropped in the commit or pull request
+-   The coverage variation value of a commit or pull request is the number of percentage points that the coverage value for the file increased or dropped in the commit or pull request.
--   The diff coverage of a pull request is the percentage of coverable lines added or modified in the pull request that are covered by tests, or `∅` (not applicable) if no coverable lines were changed
+-   The diff coverage of a pull request is the percentage of coverable lines added or modified in the pull request that are covered by tests.

+    If a pull request doesn't add or modify any coverable lines, the diff coverage is `∅` (not applicable).

 Once the coverage setup is complete, Codacy displays coverage data on the following places: